ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ![Implementation Scenario](./images/ztauth-actor-model-sample.png)

+The diagram illustrates the `Identity Actor Model` in action, where an application processes a request using an `API Node` and a `Worker Node`, both acting as `Actors` on behalf of a `Principal`.

+1. **API Node**:
+   - The `API Node` elevates its authorization context to that of the `Actor` and performs the operation within strict security boundaries.
+   - It signs the message and publishes it to the message broker (e.g., Kafka).

+2. **Worker Node**:
+   - The `Worker Node` retrieves the message from the broker, elevates its authorization context to that of the same `Actor`, and validates the message.
+   - It then performs the requested action securely on behalf of the `Principal`.

+All requests processed by the `API Node` and `Worker Node` use the same infrastructure authentication.
+The combination of signing and validation, along with bounded permissions defined by the `Actor` model, ensures the security and integrity of operations.

+It is important to note that the `Principal` and both `Nodes` are authenticated via the Identity Provider (IdP).
+The difference is that the `Principal` in this example is a human user, while the `Nodes` authenticate using machine service accounts.
+Both the `API Node` and `Worker Node` elevate to the same `Actor`, thereby sharing the same authorization context.

+This ensures that the distributed nature of the asynchronous operation remains secure and bounded.
+At both ends, the operations run within the same authorization context, as if the entire process were handled by a single node.

 ## 2. Pairing of the `Central Server` and `Nodes`

 The `Identity Actor Model` requires a secure and reliable mechanism for `nodes` to pair with the `Central Server`.
 This process is essential for the `Central Server` to manage the `nodes` and ensure secure communication between them.